Madame X Tour: Tardiness backlash and cancellations

-Documentary
+Concert film

 On February 18, 2021, ¡Hola! reported that Madonna would release a documentary film with behind-the-scenes footage from the tour exclusively through Netflix.
 A source said the project would depict the Madame X Tour "for the spectacle that it was", revealing how the singer "quite literally put blood, sweat and tears into [the concert]."
 The article also said Madonna was "incredibly involved", having spent weeks "watching previews and helping to edit the footage at home."
 That same month, it was reported that Madonna was re-shooting scenes for the film.
 On July 15, 2021, it was announced that the documentary would premiere exclusively through Paramount+ on Friday October 8; it would be available for subscribers in North and South America, Australia, and the Nordics.
 The film made its television debut on October 7, when it aired on MTV UK.

 Shot during the Lisbon concerts and directed by Ricardo Gomes, Sasha Kasiuha, and Nuno Xico, Madame X had its premiere on September 23 at New York's Times Square Edition Hotel; Madonna herself attended the event.
 Reviews were generally positive: The Guardian's Alexis Petridis deemed it "beautifully shot", while according to NME's Nick Levine it "proves the Queen of Pop is still in her prime."
 On a more mixed review, Owen Gleiberman from Variety opined the documentary is "heavy on message" but "light in euphoria."
 To promote the release, Madonna gave a surprise performance in the basement of Marcus Samuelsson's Harlem restaurant Red Rooster.
+The live album, Madame X: Music from the Theater Xperience, was released on October 8, 2021 exclusively on streaming platforms and vinyl.